-In the Previous tutorial, we learned about the Weka Machine Learning tool, its features, and how to download, install, and use Weka Machine Learning software.
+In the previous tutorial, we learned about the Weka Machine Learning tool, its features, and how to download, install, and use Weka Machine Learning software.

 WEKA is a library of machine learning algorithms to solve data mining problems on real data.
 WEKA also provides an environment to develop many machine learning algorithms.
 It has a set of tools for carrying out various data mining tasks such as data classification, data clustering, regression, attribute selection, frequent itemset mining, and so on.

-All these tasks can be carried out on the sample.ARFF file available in WEKA repository or users can prepare their data files.
+All these tasks can be carried out on the sample.ARFF file are available in the WEKA repository or users can prepare their data files.
 The sample .arff files are datasets that have built-in historical data collected by researchers.

 In this tutorial, we will see some sample datasets in WEKA and will also perform decision tree algorithm data mining using weather.arff dataset.

 What You Will Learn:

 The WEKA machine learning tool provides a directory of some sample datasets.
 These datasets can be directly loaded into WEKA for users to start developing models immediately.